-EU Commission democracy report critical of Poland, Hungary
+European report finds waning of democracy in Poland, Hungary

 “It is the current ruling team that is rated so low in the report and it’s Law and Justice (party) that is responsible for all the problems that the European Commission is referring to now,” said Civic Coalition lawmaker Kamila Gasiuk-Pichowicz.

-The EU report also called out Bulgaria, Croatia, Slovenia and Spain for threats against journalists, and Bulgaria for a lack of judicial independence and an inability to tackle corruption cases properly.
-Threats, attacks and smear campaigns against journalists were also reported in Hungary.
+The EU report also called out Bulgaria, Croatia, Slovenia and Spain for threats against journalists, and threats, attacks and smear campaigns against journalists were also reported in Hungary.
+Bulgaria also was cited for a lack of judicial independence and an inability to tackle corruption cases properly.

-“The rule of law and our shared values are the foundation of our societies,” European Commission President Ursula von der Leyen said.
-“They are part of our common identity as Europeans.
-The rule of law protects people from the rule of the powerful.”
+Bulgarian officials reacted along party lines.
+While government officials called the report an appreciation of Cabinet efforts to stem corruption, opposition lawmakers said the EU’s conclusions demonstrated that the government lacks the political will to implement needed reforms.

+“The report is positive, objective and clearly outlines the results of cooperation with the EU,” Minister of Justice Desislava Ahladova said.

 The sticking points in Poland are the right-wing government’s moves to take control of the justice system, especially the judiciary.
 The report says “the double role where the minister of justice is also the prosecutor general has raised particular concerns, as it increases the vulnerability to political influence.”